ericahhs/ericahhs.github.io/README.md

 linkedin.com/in/erica-hoots/

 ## OBJECTIVE
-To explore IT careers and expand my knowledge in programming while sharing my knowledge of information technologies to create more efficient solutions
+Looking to explore IT careers and provide companies/agencies with my current skill set.
+Hoping to support a mission related to space, defense, and/or the intelligence community
 ## EDUCATION
 George Mason University<br> Expected Graduation: May 2022<br> Information Technology (IT)<br>
 *Planned Concentrations*: